acidb/mobiscroll-docs/docs/jquery/getting-started/installation.md

 });
 ```

-## ES6 Modules
+## ESM Bundle

-Starting from Mobiscroll v5.0.2 we provide an ESM bundle with all packages, so they can be used as ES6 Modules.
-This way many bundlers (ex.
-Rollup, Webpack, etc...) can take advantage of the tree-shaking technique and eliminate dead code.
+With every Mobiscroll package we provide an ESM bundle, so it can be used as a JavaScript Module.
+This way many bundlers (for example Rollup, Webpack, etc...) can take advantage of the tree-shaking technique and eliminate dead code.
 This reduces the bundle size to only what is actually used in the application.

 The ESM bundles are under the `esm5` folder of the package.